diqiuzhuanzhuan/poros/README.md

 python setup install
 ```

-Some code is from other people, and some is from me.
+Some code is created by myself, and some code is inspired by others,  such as allennlp etc.

 # poros_chars
-Provide a list of small functions
+Provide a set of small functions

 usage:
-- convert chinese words into arabic number:
+- convert Chinese words into Arabic numbers:
 ```python
 from poros.poros_chars import chinese_to_arabic
 >>> print(chinese_to_arabic.NumberAdapter.convert("四千三百万"))